zvmsbackend/CodeToPdf/README.md

     -map: specify a json file use to determine file's language from its extension. default to "extmap.json"
     -style: specify a css file injected into the output. default to "styles.css"
     -ignore: specify a .gitignore-like file to exclude unwanted files. default to directory's .gitignore (if it has)
+    -fsize: specify the max file size (KB). default to 1000KB.
     -o: output the production file to path-without-extension + .html/.pdf
 ```